 Your wedding at Highnam Church

-I am delighted that you have enquired about being married in one of the churches of this benefice, and I look forward to meeting you and discussing your plans.
-The following pages give information about arranging a wedding, and I hope will answer some of the questions that you may have at this stage.
+We are delighted that you have enquired about being married in one of the churches of this benefice, and we look forward to meeting you and discussing your plans.
+The following pages give information about arranging a wedding, and we hope will answer some of the questions that you may have at this stage.

 Who may be married in church?